mikewang122/Bluebird-5610-final-proj/README.md

-# DevConnector
+# BlueBird

-### Social Network for Developers
+### Mock twitter/bluesky project for CS5610

-DevConnector is a MERN stack application (MongoDB + Express + React + Node.js) with Redux for state management.
+BlueBird is a MERN stack application (MongoDB + Express + React + Node.js) with Redux for state management.

 ## Functionality